dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/SparkApp.md

 This topic describes how to use the Splice Machine Native Spark DataSource to load data with Spark into a table in your database.

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html.html).
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html), in this Best Practices chapter.

 ## About the Splice Machine Native Spark DataSource